No Withhold of Adjudication for CDL

 Anti-masking rules prohibit a Commercial Driver License (CDL) holder from participating in a DUI/DWI diversion program regardless of whether the offense occurred in a personal vehicle or a commercial motor vehicle (CMV)?

-For most DUI diversion programs in Florida, the court will not permit any Commercial Driver License (CDL) holder from participating in any DUI/DWI diversion program, regardless of the offense occurring in a personal (non-commercial) vehicle or a commercial motor vehicle (CVM).
+For most DUI diversion programs in Florida, the court will not permit any Commercial Driver License (CDL) holder from participating in any DUI/DWI diversion program, regardless of whether the offense occurred in a personal (non-commercial) vehicle or a commercial motor vehicle (CVM).

-The Impaired Driving Coalition has published a list of best practices for DUI Diversion Programs in Florida that include a prohibition on allowing a CDL driver to enter a DUI diversion program.
+The Impaired Driving Coalition has published a list of best practices for DUI Diversion Programs in Florida.
+That list includes a prohibition on allowing a CDL driver to enter a DUI diversion program.

 CDL Informational Publication, Commercial Drivers’ Licenses: A Prosecutor’s Guide to the Basics of Commercial Motor Vehicle Licensing and Violations (Second Edition).